mscwilson/bank_tech_test/README.md

 print 2dp
-check amount given is actually a number maybe allow string num amounts?
+check amount given is actually a number maybe allow string num amounts? very large amounts deposited £10 000 withdraw £2500

-float input - actually store as pence? what to do if given more than 2dp? dates - in future/wrong format - allow strings to be given very large amounts deposited £10 000 withdraw £2500
+float input - actually store as pence? what to do if given more than 2dp? dates - in future/wrong format - allow strings to be given

+NB magic numbers